Multiple frontend domains with a common backend

 "scope": "offline_access <custom_scope_1> <custom_scope_2>",

-"redirectUri": ["https://<YOUR_APPLICATION_DOMAIN>/oauth/callback"],
+"redirectUris": ["https://<YOUR_APPLICATION_DOMAIN>/oauth/callback"],

 }

-3. Set Up your Authorization Service Backend#
+3. Set up the Authorization Service Backend

-Update the supertokens.init call to include the new recipe.
+call to include the new recipe.

 import supertokens from "supertokens-node";